Write one sentence and get up to $10,000 for your short film.

 In short, pitch your documentary short film in a sentence.

-Are you an international filmmaker without access to a credit or debit card?
-You can enter with PayPal by clicking here.
-If you cannot use PayPal, we also accept Payoneer for international entrants.
+If you cannot use a credit or debit card, we also accept Payoneer for international entrants.
 For instructions on how to submit with Payoneer payment, please email email@example.com.

 We're an alternative to tedious and expensive film grants and competitions, and we've created a community that supports films at every step in the process.
 Depending on the project, we're there before the writing even starts all the way through submitting to a top-tier film festival.
 Our fund covers almost any expense you incur while making your film.